better-internet/radworks-grants/governance/README.md

 * **Occasional meetings**: most work will be done asynchronously, but committee members should expect to meet at least once per month

 The list above is non-exhaustive.
 If a committee member does work beyond these points (e.g. works with another DAO to recruit contributors), they may add this as a line item in their invoice.

+## FAQs

+*Q: What is the process if a committee member leaves before the 6 month wave is over?*

+A: Committee members are not obligated to stick around.

+No vote needs to be made for being dropped from the committee.

+However, if the committee wants to recruit a new member to fill an empty slot, they must use a multi-sig vote so that there is consensus on including the new member.

+*Q: Can a committee member be ousted before the 6 month wave is over?*

+A: Yes.
+If there is a quorum to vote a member out via a multi-sig vote, they can be removed from the multi-sig/committee.